-The so called Scheunenviertel in Berlin Mitte is a neighborhood very well worth seeing, basically located in Berlin’s historic center.
-The first question that usually arises concerning the Scheunenviertel is “Where is the Scheunenviertel actually located?” – but that question is not so easy to answer.
+The so called Scheunenviertel is a neighborhood very well worth seeing, located in Berlin’s historic center of Berlin-Mitte.
+The first question that usually arises concerning the Scheunenviertel is “Where is the Scheunenviertel actually located?” – but that question is actually not so easy to answer.
 We will come to that later.
 The other question is of course, why the area is actually called Scheunenviertel?
 That question is rather easy to answer.

 Why is the area called Scheunenviertel?

-If you want to understand the origin of the area, you should probably first have a closer look at the name – and what that name actually means.
-In German the word “Scheune” basically means “Barn” and “Viertel” means “Quarter” – so “Scheunenviertel” would mean “Barn Quarter” in English.
+If you want to understand the origin of the area, you should first have a closer look at the name – and what that name actually means: In German “Scheune” means “Barn” and “Viertel” means “Quarter” – so “Scheunenviertel” would mean “Barn Quarter” in English.

 Storing the easily inflammable material inside the city walls however was a great risk to the City of Berlin.
 So the city ordered to build barns for storing the hay outside the City Wall – the original Barn Quarter was built.

 The original Scheunenviertel has actually vanished.
 And since none of the original streets do exist any more, it is a bit difficult to point out, where the Scheunenviertel is / was actually located.
 Putting the original Scheunenviertel on a current Berlin map is basically technically close to impossible.

 Today often the whole area between Friedrichstraße and Karl-Liebknecht-Straße is referred to as Scheunenviertel – bordered by the river Spree and the rails parallel to Dircksenstrasse in the South and the Torstrasse in the North.